 - overloading the screen/page

 Moreover, the screen which is overloaded with animated items decreases their potential.
-To make the analogy, you can like one song very much, but if you here it everywhere thousand times per day you can end up hating it just because you are fed up with it.
-Animation brings the same thing: when it is and interesting and engaging detail it will work successfully to help user and will look attractive in contrast with static elements.
+To make the analogy, you can like one song very much, but if you hear it everywhere thousand times per day you can end up hating it just because you are fed up with it.
+Animation brings the same thing: when it is interesting and engaging in detail it will work successfully to help the user and will look attractive in contrast with static elements.
 But if you make everything on your page move, users will get tired very quickly.
 You can feel the power and joy of motion only if you have a chance to stop when needed.

 Originally written for Tubik Blog